maria-zhuravleva/maria-zhuravleva/README.md

-# Hello there, I'm Mariia 👩‍💻
+# Hello there, I'm Maria 👩‍💻

 I've transitioned from the world of content creation to the realm of Software Engineering.
 With a keen eye for details and a passion for aesthetics, I enjoy writing code that not only solves problems, but adds a touch of creativity and precision.